 The trademarked term of CPTG (Certified Pure Therapeutic Grade) is simply their marketing slogan designed to confuse consumers into thinking that it has been certified and that therapeutic grade essential oils exist.
 They don’t.

 This is a relatively new trademark by a multi-level marketing company.
 It gives the appearance of being approved by some kind of higher authority and it has been said that the company states it is a FDA approved to use this label.
 According to Elston (2009), ‘This registered word mark has not been provided to them by the FDA as they claim and is meaningless in proving that an outside certifying body has declared or designated that DoTERRA’s essential oils are certified pure therapeutic grade.
 DoTERRA, LLC owns the right to exclusive use of the mark (however not the exclusive right to the actual words ‘Certified Pure Therapeutic Grade’ which is revealing).
 This seal or word mark is nothing more than a commercial trademark that they have registered and paid a fee for.”

 This is really all I need to know to form the opinion that the company a scam.
-The definition of scam is a "confidence trick."
-This appears to be confidence trick by doTERRA in creating and using a marketing term with the word "certified" in it, when it hasn't been certified by anyone and "therapeutic grade", when the FDA hasn't approved it as being therapy for anything.
+The definition of a scam is a “confidence trick.”
+This appears to be a confidence trick by doTERRA in creating and using a marketing term with the word “certified” in it when it hasn’t been certified by anyone and “therapeutic grade” when the FDA hasn’t approved it as being a therapy for anything.

 I really shouldn’t go further, but there’s another reason why I wrote this article.
 I noticed that a blog I sometimes read called Pick the Brain published an article of: 3 Health Issues to Mitigate Using Essential Oils.